-Donegal ETB (DLETB) is committed to developing a culture of quality, and ensuring that anyone participating in a programme of further education and training enjoys a quality assured experience.
+Donegal Education and Training Board is committed to developing a culture of quality, and ensuring that learners participating in a programme of further education and training enjoy a quality assured learning experience.

-Donegal ETB is committed to developing its new quality assurance policies and procedures in line with its strategic goals and priorities as outlined in its Statement of Strategy.
+Donegal ETB is committed to developing its new quality assurance policies and procedures in line with its strategic goals and priorities as outlined in its Statement of Strategy and in line with the requirements of QQI’s Core Statutory QA Guidelines.

 The development of a comprehensive suite of common quality assurance policies and procedures for Donegal ETB will be a long-term project; as new common policies and procedures are developed and approved by the appropriate governance structure, they will be published on this page, and will supersede the existing individual policies and procedures which are currently available in each centre.

-Donegal ETB currently uses are largely executive governance structure.
+Donegal ETB currently uses a largely executive governance structure.
 Oversight of governance is currently provided primarily by the FET Senior Management team.
-The diagram below represents the current management and Governance structure within the ETB’s Further Education and Training service with some of the proposed new staff resources listed in red on the diagram.
+The diagram below represents the current management and Governance structure within the ETB’s Further Education and Training service.

 The structure allows for the executive decision making capacity of the FET Senior Management Team to report into the Chief Executive/Director’s Forum.
 In turn The Chief Executive reports to the ETB board to update the board on developments within FET along with other matters.